-Results mappings merge data returned from a lookup into the original export’s data, so that the new data can be used in steps later on in the flow.
-Results mappings always occur at the record level.
+Results mappings merge data returned from a lookup into the source data, so that you can use the results returned from a lookup in other steps later on in the flow.
+The field mappings you define will be added as new fields or replace existing fields if those fields already exist in the source record.

 This example uses the following steps: